The Cost of Bad Hires: Strengthening Your Hiring Process

 When the wrong person joins a team, the impact rarely stops with that one hire.
 Colleagues pick up the slack, deadlines slip, and leaders lower expectations just to keep things moving.
 Over time, this sends a clear message: standards are flexible, and accountability is inconsistent.
 Your strongest employees notice, and disengagement quietly begins to soften, leading to turnover.

 Top performers thrive in environments where expectations are clear and standards are consistently upheld.
-Focusing on smarter hiring practices, you can reduce employee turnover and keep your best talent motivated and committed.
+By focusing on smarter hiring practices, you can reduce employee turnover and keep your best talent motivated and committed.
 Hiring well at the front end creates a ripple effect: stronger teams, higher engagement, and long-term retention.

 Hiring Is a System, Not a Single Decision